-In the other study, carbon foodweb models were contrasted within the three sections of the Nazaré Canyon (eastern Atlantic Ocean) off Portugal's coast (van Oevelen et al., 2011), including the upper (300–750 m water depth), middle (2700–3500 m) and a lower sections (4000–5000 m) of the canyon.
+In the other study, carbon food web models were contrasted within the three sections of the Nazaré Canyon (eastern Atlantic Ocean) off Portugal's coast (van Oevelen et al., 2011), including the upper (300–750 m water depth), middle (2700–3500 m) and a lower sections (4000–5000 m) of the canyon.
 Compared to Rowe et al. (2008), the food webs were constructed with linear inverse modeling, which combined the biomass, data of carbon processes, and the general physiological constraints from literature to examine how the characteristics of different canyon sections may influence the food webs.
 The environmental conditions, especially OM input and hydrodynamic activity, vary significantly along the canyon, resulting in distinct food web structures at different canyon sections.
-For example, the prokaryote uptake of DOC and its respiration to DIC dominated the carbon flows in the upper canyon food web.
+For example, the prokaryote uptake of dissolved organic carbon (DOC) and its respiration to DIC dominated the carbon flows in the upper canyon food web.
 The meiofauna also has a higher density and contributes more to the carbon flows than the macrofauna, suggesting that the meifauna may tolerate the high current speeds and sediment resuspension in the upper canyon better than the macrofauna.
-In the mid canyon, holothurians benefited from the high OM inputs and accreted sediments, resulting in a megafaunal hotspot.
+In the mid-canyon, holothurians benefited from the high OM inputs and accreted sediments, resulting in a megafaunal hotspot.
 In the low canyon, all carbon flows diminished, but the prokaryote uptake of DIC dominated the food web, resembling the food web of the lower slope and abyssal plain sediments.

 Aim of this study

 This study estimated biotic and abiotic carbon stocks in the upper GPSC and adjacent slope off SW Taiwan.
 Firstly, I examined whether the seasonal difference existed in these stock estimates.
 Then, I combined biogeochemical data from literature and in situ data collected in the GPSC and GS.
 Thirdly, I constructed LIM models from the literature and in situ data to compare carbon flows in simplified food webs between the GPSC and GS.
-Finally, I used selected network indices to examine the ecosystem function and characteristics of the GPSC and GS foodwebs.
-This study attempts to contribute knowledge gap in benthic foodweb by quantifying the carbon cycling in an SMR-fed submarine canyon ecosystem.
+Finally, I used selected network indices to examine the ecosystem function and characteristics of the GPSC and GS food webs.
+This study attempts to contribute knowledge gap in benthic food web by quantifying the carbon cycling in an SMR-fed submarine canyon ecosystem.

-Material and Method
+Materials and Methods

 Studying sites

-From 2014 to 2020, the upper GPSC and GS were repeatedly visited by the National Taiwan University's R/V Ocean Researcher 1 and New Ocean Researcher 1 (Fig. 1).
-Corresponding to previous studies (i.e., Liao et al., 2017; 2020), tthe two shallowest stations were chosen in this study and were abbreviated as GC1 and GS1, respectively.
+From 2014 to 2020, the upper GPSC and GS were repeatedly visited by the National Taiwan University's R/V Ocean Researcher 1 and New Ocean Researcher 1, with results published in Liao et al. (2017, 2020) (Fig. 1).
+The two shallowest stations of Liao and coworkers were chosen in this study and were abbreviated as GC1 and GS1, respectively.
 At each visit, CTD/ rosette cast and UNSEL box corer (Hessler and Jumars, 1974) or OSIL megacorer were deployed.
 The hydrocasts of temperature and salinity were measured with a CTD recorder (Sea-Bird SBE 911).
 For the box core operation, five transparent polycarbonate tubes (i.d. = 67 mm) were inserted into the sediments to take subsamples.
 For the megacorer operations, a maximum of 12 polycarbonate tubes (i.d. = 105 mm) were recovered as the replicate samples.
-The cruise details, sampling sites, and sampling gears are included in Table 1.
+The cruise details, sampling sites, and sampling gears are listed in Table 1.

-Sediment carbon budget
+Definition of OC stocks